 1) Well, hi there.
 I’m glad you’re here.
 Make yourself comfortable.

-2) Let’s talk about why you’ve come, even if you’re not entirely sure yourself.
+2) What’s your story?
+Let’s talk about why you’ve come, even if you’re not entirely sure yourself.

 3) Ahhh, I see.
 I think I may have something helpful.
 Let me show you.